altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex3-virtual-platforms.md

 ![](images/qspi_build_flow.svg)

-At this point you can build the \*.rpd file used in Simics simulation using the Simics environment  integrated into the HPS Baseline System Example Design or building this apart from the HPS Baseline System Example Design environment (i.e. independent directory in which you manually create, deploy and build the Simics project.
+At this point you can build the \*.rpd file used in Simics simulation using the Simics framework integrated into the HPS Baseline System Example Design or building this apart in a directory in which you manually create, deploy and build the Simics project.

 The following step tells you how to build the final \*.rpd to be used outside of the HPS Baseline System Example Design Simics environment.
 For this,  you require a \*.pfg file with the following layout: